larpon/pluggable/README.md

 * Since plugins are compiled-in you can not simply delete a library file to disable functionality (it can be solved via config files that can be evaluated at run time).
 * The whole application needs to be rebuilt when plugins are enabled/disabled.
+  Hold on, that's not a plugin then?
+This is why dynamic loading is used in the first place?
+Yes, that's why e.g. the apache webserver uses the dynamic approach: to avoid users having to rebuild the server everytime a new feature is needed.
+In V, however, (re)building an application from source is trivial and usually takes no more than a few seconds making it an acceptable trade-off (in my eyes).
+The plugins can still only operate within the host application's defined plugin API.
 * Deleting active plugin source code *before* disabling plugins can result in compile errors that can be hard to deal with when the application is rebuilt.
   If you're not experienced with how the approach works, this can be painful.